 The FDA has awarded rare pediatric disease priority review vouchers, or PRVs, to sponsors of drug products intended to treat rare pediatric disease products if the treatment and product application meet certain criteria.
 Under this program, upon the approval of a qualifying NDA or biologics license application, BLA, for the treatment or prevention of a rare pediatric disease, the sponsor of the application may be eligible for a PRV that can be used to obtain priority review for a subsequent NDA or BLA.
 The PRV may be sold or transferred an unlimited number of times.
 The FDA has granted rare pediatric disease designation for sepofarsen and QR-421a for LCA and for Usher syndrome, respectively.
-The PRV program is now set to expire at the end of September 2020, although a drug that has been designated under the program as of September 30, 2020 may still receive a PRV for sepofarsen or QR-421a even if either is approved by the FDA to treat a rare pediatric disease.
+The PRV program is now set to expire at the end of September 2020, although a drug that has been designated under the program as of September 30, 2020 may still receive a PRV if it is approved for marketing before October 1, 2022.
+Therefore, there is no guarantee that we will receive a PRV for sepofarsen or QR-421a even if either is approved by the FDA to treat a rare pediatric disease.